chadoshiro/chadoshiro.github.io/projects/targethunt.md

 Throughout this project my partner and I struggled with figuring out the coding portion of this project.
 We really had to work together for this project on every part of it.
 The biggest takeaway's that I got from this project was that communication is very important and collaboration is vital and also fun.
 My communication skills grew immensely throughout this.
 Collaborating with my friend was a lot of fun because we got to bounce ideas off eachother and problem-solve with each other.

-This is a link to the youtube video of “Target Hunt: https://www.youtube.com/watch?v=sEJiVE-5VSM
+This is a link to the youtube video of “Target Hunt: [Target Hunt](https://www.youtube.com/watch?v=sEJiVE-5VSM)